adobe/ride/QuickStart.md

 ## Final Thoughts

-With a little bit of upfront work, you can see that you can have an extremely useable and flexible library to generate tests against your webservice in just a few lines of code.
-From there you can delve into leverage all of the resources available in Ride to really provide some comfort that your service is being fully tested.
+With a little bit of upfront work, you can realize an extremely useable and flexible library with which you can generate tests against your webservice in just a few lines of code.
+Once you have an understanding of these quick start basics, you can begin to leverage all of the resources available in Ride to ensure your service is being fully tested.